James Washington (safety): Dallas Cowboys

 On March 30, 1990, he was signed in Plan B free agency by the Dallas Cowboys, where he became one of the hardest hitting defensive backs in the league, earning the nickname "Drive-by".
 Even though he started only 10 games at strong safety, he tied for the team lead in interceptions (3).

 In 1991, he became the regular starter at strong safety.
 The next year, he began the season as the starter until the Cowboys acquired Thomas Everett.
 Although he was relegated briefly to the bench, a knee injury to Ray Horton allowed him to take over the role of free safety (9 starts) and finish tied for the team lead with 3 interceptions.
 In Super Bowl XXVII against the Buffalo Bills, he made an interception in the first quarter, that resulted in the first Cowboys touchdown and began a turnover fest-a Super Bowl record nine.

 Washington lost his starting spot during the 1993 training camp, because of the emergence of second year safety Darren Woodson.
 Throughout the season, Washington was a reserve and a nickel defensive back.
 In Super Bowl XXVIII the Buffalo Bills ran a three receiver single back formation and the Cowboys base defense most of the day would be in nickel (5 defensive backs), so Washington started the game at free safety.
-He made the best of this starting opportunity by recording a fumble return for a touchdown, causing a fumble that was recovered by Leon Lett and an interception.
+He made the best of this starting opportunity by recording a fumble return for a touchdown, with the help of a forced fumble by Leon Lett.

 In 1994, the departure of Thomas Everett opened the door for Washington to start 16 games at his natural position free safety, tie for the team lead with 5 interceptions and register 101 tackles (fifth on the team).
 He was the defensive signal caller for the Cowboys when the team was the top-ranked defense in the league (1992 and 1994).